decredcommunity/outreach/pr-materials-march-2020.md

 ### Governance/Adaptability

-Traditionally, governance implies electing a set of representatives that establish the policies or rules a group for people follow.
+Traditionally, governance implies electing a set of representatives that establish the policies or rules for a group of people to follow.
 This is rife with self-dealing and conflicts of interest.
 In the blockchain and crypto world, those principles have largely been copied over, and Decred believes that ideal governance is decentralized: the power structure should be dismantled, and the people should be in charge of their own destinies (self-sovereign).

-If this is the case, then the people (crypto community) decides how the project will work (consensus-level) and how it will evolve and spend its money (project-level).
+If this is the case, then the people (crypto community) decide how the project will work (consensus-level) and how it will evolve and spend its money (project-level).
 These important decisions can be either on-chain or off-chain - both present complex circumstances that shape how decisions are made and by whom.

 While most projects agree on the principle of decentralization, few have set up working governance models that truly enable it.
 Even with the best intentions, power often ends up in the hands of a small, centralized group (in a Proof-of-Work system it's the miners with the most computing power).
 The result is that some core team still makes all meaningful decisions.
 In other systems, stake is delegated to a precious few, who might not be motivated by the same incentives as the rest of the holders.
 To combat this gravitational pull of power towards the center, Decred built a unique governance system that is ruled by the collective intelligence of the community, rather than a select group.
 The result is community-based decisions and policies in the best interest of all - not just a select few.